pcsg/pcsg-steem-blockchain-parser/README.md

 Description
 ------

-The STEEM to Database will parse the STEEM Blockchain and insert the data into a Database.
+STEEM to Database will parse the STEEM Blockchain and insert the data into a Database.
 It is possible to parse either a single block, a range of blocks or run a continuous loop to parse all available blocks.

 *Currently only MySQL is supported*